-6.2.1.3.19.3 Attribute constraints

-Void.

 6.2.1.3.20 ExpectationExplorationResult <<dataType>>

 6.2.1.3.20.1 Definition

 The ExpectationExplorationResult <<dataType>> represents the expectation exploration result for a specific intent expectation, which includes the list of exploration results (i.e. recommended best values) for the expectation targets and/or expectation contexts.
 There maybe multiple ExpectationExplorationResults for a specified intent expectations.